groue/GRMustache/Guides/security.md

 The [Runtime Guide](runtime.md) describes how GRMustache looks for a key in your data objects:

-1. If the object responds to the [keyed subscripting](http://clang.llvm.org/docs/ObjectiveCLiterals.html#dictionary-style-subscripting) `objectForKeyedSubscript:` method, this method is used.
+1. If the object responds to the `objectForKeyedSubscript:` method, this method is used.
 2. Otherwise, if the key is safe, then the `valueForKey:` method is used.
 3. Otherwise, the key is considered missed.